narazipa/public-space/README.md

 :smirk:[JSON feed integration page created with Charts.js](http://lenasalbum.com/mtest/chartsJson.html)

 # Issues:
 I am having trouble counting words on tweets that contain hash tag.
-Replacing it with "" didn't help.
+Replacing it with "" in a string didn't help.
+Still trying to find a solution.